 Medical reasons aside, most mothers are able to produce milk for nursing their newborn child.
 As breastfeeding intake cannot be specifically measured, at one time or another a common worry is whether enough milk is produced fast enough to feed the child adequately.

 Firstly, it is important to determine whether the milk supply is low or if it is due to personal perceptions i.e. expecting a baby not to feel hungry for a fixed duration after a feed or a fed baby to sleep through the night.
 If the baby feeds by the direct latch and is allowed to feed as long as he/she wants this is not a problem as the baby will feed till satisfied.
-The suckling action generates hormones which induce the let-down reflex.
+The suckling action generates hormones that induce the let-down reflex.

 Generally, if a baby presents the below signs, probably enough milk is received.